Indicators of species abundance in England

 Species in the indicator

-The all-species indicator currently includes a proportionally high number of species of moths, freshwater invertebrates, vascular plants and birds, – these groups account for 38%, 20%, 18%, and 14% of the species in the indicator, respectively.
+The all-species indicator currently includes a proportionally high number of species of moths, freshwater invertebrates, vascular plants and birds – these groups account for 38%, 20%, 18%, and 14% of the species in the indicator, respectively.
 The reason for high representation of these groups is that data is collected for a large number of species through well-established monitoring schemes.

 Moths are considered to be a useful indicator species for the status of the wider environment (Dar & Jamal, 2021), as they are found in many different habitats across England, are a key part of the food chain for other species like bats and birds and are highly sensitive to environmental change.
-The all-species indicator includes data for 19% of moth species in the UK, which makes them less well represented in the indicator than many of the other taxonomic groups.
+The all-species indicator includes data for 19% of all moth species in the UK, which makes them less well represented in the indicator than many of the other taxonomic groups.
 The short life span of moths means that they quickly respond to change, and monitoring their abundance can provide important insights into the impacts of pressures such as agriculture, climate change, pesticides, and pollution.
 Studies have demonstrated the importance of the pollination services provided by moths across a range of landscapes, including urban and agricultural (Ellis et al., 2023; Walton et al., 2020).
 Inclusion of moths, as well as butterflies and bumblebees, means that pollination services are partially captured in the indicator (see the Technical Annex for more detail of ecosystem service representation).

-Bird species are well represented in the indicator, which includes data for 77% of bird species in the UK.
+Bird species are well represented in the indicator, which includes data for 77% of all bird species in the UK.
 Bird populations have long been considered to provide a good indication of the broad state of wildlife in England.
 This is because they occupy a wide range of habitats and respond to environmental pressures that also operate on other groups of wildlife.
 In addition, there are considerable long-term data on trends in bird populations, allowing for comparison between trends in the short term and long term.
 Because they are a well-studied taxonomic group, drivers of change for birds are better understood than for other species groups, which enable better interpretation of any observed changes.
-Birds also have huge cultural importance and are highly valued as a part of the UK’s natural environment by the general public.
+Birds also have significant cultural importance and are highly valued as a part of the UK’s natural environment by the general public.

 Data for vascular plants comes from the National Plant Monitoring Scheme (NPMS), which was designed with the core aim of sampling plant communities within habitats of conservation value.
 The indicator specifically includes species that have been identified as positive indicators of habitat health, across a range of habitats, making these data a valuable component of the indicator.
-The indicator includes data for 14% of vascular plant species in the UK.
+The indicator includes data for 15% of vascular plant species in the UK.

 Invertebrates as an overall group are underrepresented in the indicator, which includes data for butterflies (93% of UK species), moths (19% of UK species), bumblebees (less than 5% of UK bee species), and a range of freshwater invertebrates.
 Freshwater benthic invertebrates make up 20% of the species in the indicator.
 The Environment Agency sampling scheme for freshwater benthic invertebrates covers all of England and is done in a systematic way, so we can assume that it reflects the abundance of wider benthic invertebrates.
 However, we can be less certain that these species represent trends across wider freshwater habitats (see the Technical Annex for more detailed discussion of habitat representation in the indicator).